-Lauren Appelbaum, Lab Director and RespectAbility Vice President, Communications
+Lauren Appelbaum, RespectAbility Vice President, Communications and Entertainment & News Media and Lab Founder

-Appelbaum has been quoted in many articles by national publications including Associated Press, IndieWire, The Los Angeles Jewish Journal, RealScreen, Tablet, USA Today and Variety.
-She has spoken on panels at the RealScreen Summit, New England Newspaper and Press Association Conference, Association of Health Care Journalists Conference, and ComNet, among others.
+Appelbaum is a sought-after expert and has been quoted by many national publications including Associated Press, Deadline, The Hollywood Reporter, IndieWire, The Los Angeles Jewish Journal, The New York Times, RealScreen, Reuters, Tablet, USA Today, Variety and The Washington Post.
+She has spoken on panels at the RealScreen Summit, Sundance Film Festival and SXSW, among others.

 Born and raised in the Philadelphia area, Appelbaum has a master’s degree in Broadcast Journalism from Syracuse University; she also has undergraduate degrees from Columbia University and the Jewish Theological Seminary.
-She then served as a digital researcher with the NBC News political unit for the 2006 midterm and 2008 presidential elections.
+She serves on several national and local nonprofit boards.
 Appelbaum currently lives in Maryland with her husband, daughter and dog.